golemfactory/golem-docs/src/pages/docs/creators/ray/setup-tutorial.md

 When you are happy with your results, you can stop your cluster until you need it again.

 This is important because running a cluster uses up the Golem network nodes.
-In the case of testnet, it means others might find the network busy, and in the case of mainnet, it means you pay more :)
+In the case of testnet, it means others might find the network busy, and in the case of mainnet, it means you pay more.

 ```bash
 # Tear down the cluster.